panprices/sherlock_offer_scrapers/docs/idealo/observation_log.md

 We now have randomly rotate between a list of ~120 User-Agent and 50 Oxylabs' ISK German IPs.

 We experimented with making 60 requests in 30 minutes with only 1 IP using rotating User-Agent, and did not get blocked.

+---
+## Rate limited for 4 days then back to normal
+###### January 03, 2022

+From 20:00 December 28th to 19:00 January 1st, we got rate limited (http status code 429) for 60-70% of our requests.

+This was due to us enabling the domain-fetcher on 15:00 December 28th, after a long time having it disabled.
+And since there a lot of pub/sub messages in the queue, we spammed idealo with a rate of approximately 6000 requests/hour.
+We however quickly realised this and turned it off after 45 minutes.

+We quickly turned off the domain-fetcher module, but 4 hours later we got 429 from Idealo.
+It's strange that (1) it takes so long for Idealo to start blocking us, and (2) our Swedish data center proxy was blocked for almost a year, but this time our proxies are only blocked for 4 days.
+Point (2) can be think of as an evidence showing that idealo block us not solely by IPs but by other identification as well, such as User-Agent.